fantee-hub/fantee-hub/README.md

 # Hi there!
 I'm Tobi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
+---
+I am a Front End Developer from Nigeria.
+I care deeply about creating and designing useful web applications for people.

 <!--
 **fantee-hub/fantee-hub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.